Languages – Classics

 We also offer Classical Civilisation which is a perfect choice for students who either love the Classical World but find the language difficult to cope with or who just want to study more about the lives of the Ancient Greeks and Romans alongside the language and literature.

-All three subjects are offered at A Level and we have a healthy take-up every year.
+Both subjects are offered at A Level and we have a healthy take-up every year.
 We also send a number of students to a variety of universities, including Oxford and Cambridge, to study Classics or Classical related courses.